HopkinsIDD/IDSpatialStats/README.md

 For general questions, contact package maintainers John Giles (giles@jhu.edu) or Justin Lessler (justin@jhu.edu).

-To report bugs or problems with documentation, please go to the [Issues](https://github.com/HopkinsIDD/IDSpatialStats/issues) page associated with this github page and click *new issue*.
+To report bugs or problems with documentation, please go to the [Issues](https://github.com/HopkinsIDD/IDSpatialStats/issues) page associated with this GitHub page and click *new issue*.

 If you wish to contribute to `IDSpatialStats`, please get in touch via email and then fork the latest version of the package.
 After committing your code to your own forked version, submit a pull request when you are ready to share.